 Xan Chacko

-Xan Chacko is Mellon Postdoctoral Fellow in Women’s and Gender Studies at Wellesley College.
+Xan Chacko is Director of Undergraduate Studies and Lecturer in the Program in Science, Technology, and Society at Brown University.
 Her work complicates the taken-for-grantedness of scientific knowledge production to argue for a feminist re-envisioning of science that is committed to justice, including across discursive domains of biodiversity and food security.
 You can find more of her work here

 Projects Worked